Mstepniak48201/intro_to_apis/fastapi-mini-project/notes.md

 ## Discussion of FastAPI, Uvicorn, the API and the split functionality of the web server and the application server.

-* Uvicorn is an ASGI (Asynchronous Server Gateway Interface) server.
 Most of the descriptions of the server/client request/response process display something like this:

 A client at a restaurant requests a menu item from their server, who then communicates that request to the kitchen.
 When the item is ready, the server brings it to the client.
 The kitchen, in this analogy is the database.